 Dealer warranties apply to used vehicles and can function similar to the manufacturer’s warranty.
 It is a written promise that the vehicle is free of defects and will provide safe, reliable transportation over a specified amount of time or miles.

 Be sure to check the buyer’s guide for information about the dealer warranty.
-Dealers are required by federal law to display the buyer’s guide on used vehicles for sale.
+Dealers are required by federal law to display the buyer’s guide on used vehicles for

 Extended warranties may not really be warranties.
 In relation to California lemon law, these are more often “service contracts,” which the salesperson claims is a warranty.
 Service contracts are not a promise that the vehicle is free of defects and in good condition.
-Rather, they are a third-party’s promise to repair the vehicle if it breaks down.
+Rather, they are a third-party’s promise to repair the vehicle if